Play Lacrosse At Biola University

 Goals are largely temporary, and if not met, can leave you with an empty feeling.
 Purpose is a lifelong reason for existence, and does not end until God’s determined time.
 Goals are excellent short term things for us to aim for, and purpose is what keeps us going day after day.

-I encourage you to research Biola and our team to determine if Biola is best fit for your collegiate experience.
-To get even more in depth, I encourage you to visit Biola to get a feel of the atmosphere her.
+I encourage you to research Biola and our team to determine if Biola is the best fit for your collegiate experience.
+To get even more in depth, I encourage you to visit Biola to get a feel of the atmosphere on campus.
 If you are interested in playing lacrosse at Biola, please use the Prospective Player Questionnaire below to send your information to me.
 I look forward to hearing from you soon!

 – Coach Klett

 Prospective Player Questionnaire